artefactory/choice-learn/README.md

 - fix typos, improve code quality
 - develop new tests

-We recommend to open an [issue](https://github.com/artefactory/choice-learn/issues) to discuss your ideas.
+We recommend to first open an [issue](https://github.com/artefactory/choice-learn/issues) to discuss your ideas.
 More details are given [here](./CONTRIBUTING.md).

 ## Citation